the-super-friends/docs/gecko.md

 ### Services

-These are implementations of `nsIAutoCompleteInput` I've found in the gecko codebase:
+These are implementations of autocomplete interfaces I've found in the gecko codebase:

+- `/toolkit/components/places`
+  - TODO look at other files in this directory
-- `toolkit/components/places/nsPlacesAutoComplete.js`
+  - `/toolkit/components/places/nsPlacesAutoComplete.js`
     - This file is incredibly helpful.
 We can lean on this implementation when defining our own autocomplete implementation (though we need to investigate how other search providers integrate into autocomplete.
 I've found an OpenSearch specification, need to explore further)
     - Autocomplete strings are sent here, to be queried against the Places SQLite DB
     - see "Smart Getters" section for SQL queries corresponding to keyword, bookmark, "frecency", etc searches
     - `startSearch` function is very helpful reading

+- `/toolkit/components/filepicker`
+  - Looks like an implementation of the autocomplete service interfaces:
+    - [`nsFileComplete`](https://dxr.mozilla.org/mozilla-central/source/toolkit/components/filepicker/nsFileView.cpp#188) - C++ code, implements `nsIAutoCompleteSearch`
+    - [`nsFileResult`](https://dxr.mozilla.org/mozilla-central/source/toolkit/components/filepicker/nsFileView.cpp#37) - C++ code, implements `nsIAutoCompleteResult`
+  - I don't see autocomplete-specific UI elements.
+Instead, I see classic MVC:
+    - [`/tookit/components/filepicker/content/filepicker.xul`](https://dxr.mozilla.org/mozilla-central/source/toolkit/components/filepicker/content/filepicker.xul) - a very simple View: template for the file picker dialog
+    - [`nsFilePicker` (`/toolkit/components/filepicker/nsFilePicker.js`)](https://dxr.mozilla.org/mozilla-central/source/toolkit/components/filepicker/nsFilePicker.js) - a large Model: operates on the underlying file system using various C++ iterators/enumerators; manages the results by setting properties on itself; its state is rendered into the `filepicker.xul` file picker dialog by the `filepicker.js` controller
+    - `nsFileView`
+      - ([`C++ interface`](), [`C++ class`](https://dxr.mozilla.org/mozilla-central/source/toolkit/components/filepicker/nsFileView.cpp#219)) -  implements `nsITreeView` - looks like a base C++ class and interface, I'm not totally clear on the boundary between C++ and JS implementations of these interfaces
+      - [`JS implementation` (`/toolkit/components/filepicker/content/filepicker.js`)](https://dxr.mozilla.org/mozilla-central/source/toolkit/components/filepicker/content/filepicker.js) - a Controller: binds handlers for click and other DOM events; updates the View (in this case, a dumb XUL template) with results; all the data seems to live in the `nsFilePicker.js` model.

 - `toolkit/components/satchel`
   - need to read this and figure out what it does